reusteur73/Python-queue-Acceptor-LoL-compiled/README.md

 I was inspired by the lucassmonn code [accept-queue-lol-telegram](https://github.com/lucassmonn/accept-queue-lol-telegram), and I modify it according to my needs.
 That I have compiled in order to make it accessible to everyone.

-For Windows only, check [python version](https://github.com/reusteur73/LoL_auto_queue_acceptor) for other OS.
+For Windows only, check [python version](https://github.com/reusteur73/LoL_auto_queue_acceptor) (uncompiled) for other OS.
 (But you would need to install all the right packages in the right versions.)

 # Antivirus detection